ahmifte/craftingbench/docs/templates/README.md

 ---

----

 ## 🛠️ Creating a New Template

 <div align="center">

-**Want to contribute a new template?** Follow these steps:
+**Want to contribute a new template?
+Follow these steps to expand CraftingBench.**

 </div>

 1. Create a new shell script in the `src/templates/` directory
-2. Make sure it sources the common helper functions
+2. Source the common helper functions
-3. Implement a single main function named `setup_<technology>_project`
+3. Implement a main function named `setup_<technology>_project`
 4. Add the template to the main `craftingbench.sh` file
 5. Update documentation and shell completions